syncfusion-content/uwp-docs/uwp/Charts/ScaleBreaks.md

 Based on the number of data points that fall in axis ranges (other than break range) scale break will be positioned.

-In the below image the range [0,350] contains maximum number of data compared to the range
+In the below image the range [0,350] contains the maximum number of data points compared to the range

 [8000, 10000] hence the break is positioned in such a way that allocates more space to the range [0,350].